fridanco/WA2-TicketSystem/README.md

 Keep-alive = false, timeout = 25ms

-Error rate increased from 50% to 95%, no significant increase in throughput since the timeout most likely occurs while the DB check is in progress so resource contention does not improve.
+55% of packets lost, 95% of packets are erroneous.
+In this case we see also "incorrect" requests timing out since the timeout value is much lower (at 25ms).
+There is no significant increase in throughput since the timeout most likely occurs while the DB check is in progress so resource contention does not improve.

 ![Graph](server/src/main/kotlin/it/polito/wa2/g17/csv_creator/throughput_db=true_timeout=25.svg)